openvinotoolkit/docker_ci/dockerfiles/ubuntu20/build_custom/README.md

 * `/opt/intel/repo` will contain OpenVINO™ and OpenCV git repositories in `openvino` and `opencv` folders accordingly.

-If you want to rebuild the entire image, use docker `--no-cache` option:
+If you want to rebuild the entire image, use the docker `--no-cache` option:
 ```
 docker build --no-cache -t image:tag .
 ```

-You can use docker `--build-arg` option to override the following variables:
+You can use the docker `--build-arg` option to override the following variables:
 `OPENVINO_FORK` - To specify a GitHub fork of the OpenVINO repository to use.
 By default, it is main OpenVINO repository.
 `OPENVINO_BRANCH`, `OPENCV_BRANCH`, `OMZ_BRANCH` - To specify branches with source code.
 By default, they are equal to "master".
 `OCL_VERSION` - To specify the version of Intel® Graphics Compute Runtime for OpenCL™ Driver on Linux.
 By default, it is equal to "19.41.14441".